iot-for-all/iotc-opcua-iotedge-gateway/edge-gateway-modules/opcua-client/README.md

 - Install Docker in your development machine from [docker.com](https://www.docker.com/products/docker-desktop)

 ## Build and publish OPC UA client module
-1. Copy the [solution provided](/opcua-client) and open it in VSCode
+1. Copy the [provided solution](/opcua-client) to your development machine and open it in VSCode
 2. in [.env file](/modules/opcua_client/.env) replace all instance of <YOUR_ACR_REGISTRY_NAME> with your ACR _"Registry name"_ and replace <YOUR_ACR_REGISTRY_PASSWORD> with your ACR _"password"_
 3. In [module.json](/modules/opcua_client/module.json) replace <YOUR_ACR_REGISTRY_NAME> with your ACR _"Registry name"_
 4. In [deployment.template.json](deployment.template.json#L13-L16) replace all instance of <YOUR_ACR_REGISTRY_NAME> with your ACR _"Registry name"_ and replace <YOUR_OPCUA_SERVER_VM_IPADDRESS> with the ipaddress of your [opcua_server VM](/opcua-server-sim/readme.me/#L27)